life in the boarding houseThe Boarder's Guide

 There are a few different people at Poto College House who are there to look after you and make sure your experience is a happy one.
 You can read about them all below and get to know who will be part of your home away from home.

-The Hostel Manager is the main person in charge of how the hostel is run and makes sure you have everything you need.
-They are also there to enforce the rules and make sure everyone feels happy and safe in their home away from home.
-This job is currently being advertised and we will have a new Manager in 2020.
+Stacey Grant is our hostel Manager and he is the main person in charge of how the hostel is run and makes sure you have everything you need.
+He is also there to enforce the rules and make sure everyone feels happy and safe in their home away from home.
+Stacey is supported by his wife, Gretchen, and their two boys.
+They all live on site in the Manager’s house

-Our Matron is called Sharon and she is your first port of call for any of your day to day needs.
-She is the one who makes sure lights are out at lights out and who you can go to if you have any problems.
+Sharon Haeata is our hostel Matron and she is your first port of call for any of your day to day needs.
+She is the one who makes sure lights are out and who you can go to if you have any problems.
 She has been at Poto College House for a long time so she knows everything there is to know about how the hostel works and how to make the most of it.

 There are lots of things you might be wondering about, below are some of the most frequently asked questions.
 If you can’t find the answer there you can always call us, email us or send a message on Facebook.